The direct answer

 One large model or several smaller ones?

 Several smaller ones from different labs.
-Diversity of architectures beats size in aggregate because the failure modes are independent.
-Save the large model for the moderator slot, where depth of reasoning matters more than cross-model variety.
+The failure modes are independent, which is the whole point.
+Save the big model for the moderator slot, where deep reasoning matters more than cross-model variety.

 How do I avoid paying four API bills for every review?

-Configure per-provider weights in Joint Chiefs' Roles & Weights panel.
-A weight of zero excludes a provider entirely.
+Set per-provider weights in Joint Chiefs.
+Weight 0.0 excludes a provider.
 Run the full panel on high-stakes changes and a two-model panel on routine ones.
 Most reviews don't need all four.